Back

 How to obtain text of statement:

 Other Requirements: Please see our website for details regarding the on-line APPI.
 Preference is given to Canadian applicants, all else being equal, but U.S. citizens who would qualify for a work/student visa will be considered.
+As a condition of employment, the provincial government requires a criminal records check prior to commencing employment.
+While residents are not required to be vaccinated for COVID-19, all employees are required to submit their vaccine status for hospital records.

 Program Description